– Vancouver, Canada

 I wouldn’t worry about the distance you run.
 Focus on time.
 Set a timer for ten minutes, run away from your house and when the timer fires, run back home.
 20 minutes is a good duration to dip your toe into running.
-In 20 minutes, if you’re not stopping too many streetlights, you should experience the other side of the hump.
+In 20 minutes, if you’re not stopping at too many streetlights, you may experience the other side of the hump.

 Without hurting yourself, try to not stop when you get tired.
 Walk or run at a snail’s pace, but don’t stop.